Testing $\Lambda$CDM With Dwarf Galaxy Morphology: Abstract

 \section{Abstract}

 The leading tensions to the collisionless cold dark matter (CDM) paradigm are the ``small-scale controversies", discrepancies between observations at the dwarf-galactic scale and their simulational counterparts.
 In this work we consider methods to infer 3D morphological information on Local Group dwarf spheroidals, and test the fitness of CDM+hydrodynamics simulations to the observed galaxy shapes.
 We find that the subpopulation of dwarf galaxies with mass-to-light ratio $\gtrsim 100 M_\odot/L_\odot$ reflects an oblate morphology.
-This is discrepant with the dwarf galaxies with mass-to-light ratio $\lesssim 100 M_\odot/L_\odot$, which reflect prolate morphologies, and more importantly with simulations of CDM-sourced galaxies which are explicitly prolate.
-Although more simulations and data are called for, if evidence of oblate pressure-supported stellar distributions persists, we argue that an underlying oblate non-CDM dark matter halo may be required, and present this as motivation for future studies.
+This is discrepant with the dwarf galaxies with mass-to-light ratio $\lesssim 100 M_\odot/L_\odot$, which reflect prolate morphologies, as well as simulations of CDM-sourced {bright isolated} galaxies which are explicitly prolate.
+Although more simulations and data are called for, if evidence of oblate pressure-supported stellar distributions persists {in observed galaxies while being absent from simulations}, we argue that an underlying oblate non-CDM dark matter halo may be required, and present this as motivation for future studies.